plumed/plumed2/user-doc/CollectiveVariables.md

 There may be occasions where you want to get information on all the individual colvar values that you have calculated.
 For example you might want to output the values of all the coordination numbers calculated by a \ref COORDINATIONNUMBER action.
-You can thus use the following commands to extract this sort of information.
+You can thus use the following command to extract this sort of information, \ref DUMPMULTICOLVAR.

-@MCOLVARA@

 \page contactmatrix Exploiting contact matrices